PLUS and Alternative Loans

 - Complete the Free Application for Federal Student Aid (FAFSA)

 - Complete a PLUS Loan Application and Master Promissory Note (Available after July 1st for the upcoming academic year.
 Please indicate dollar amount on application)

 Alternative Educational Loans

 Eligibility for an alternative student loan is determined by the lender.
 In most cases, a student will need a co-signer in order to be approved.
+The lender will provide the student with an applicant self-certification form.
 Once the loan has been approved by the lender, the Westminster College Financial Aid Office will need to certify the loan amount.